-All specimens and requisitions must be labeled at the time of collection with at least three patient identifiers, which must also be indicated on the requisition.
+All specimens and requisitions must be labeled at the time of collection with at least two patient identifiers, which must also be indicated on the requisition.

 - 1. The patient's First & Last name or a unique ID code is required - 2.
-The second patient identifier may be one of the following: - Date of birth - Other unique patient identifier, e.g. medical record number, social security number - Barcode labels can be used if barcode matches the unique identifiers on the printed requisition. - 3.
+The second patient identifier may be one of the following: - Date of birth - Other unique patient identifier, e.g. medical record number, social security number

+- Barcode labels can be used if barcode matches the unique identifiers on the printed requisition, including our provided barcode or requisition # where applicable. - 3.
 Time & date of collection